terl/lazysodium-android/README.md

 jniLibs.srcDirs = ['src/main/jniLibs']
 ```

+## Documentation + Usage
+As Lazysodium for Android is just [Lazysodium for Java](https://github.com/terl/lazysodium-java) but packaged for Android, please refer to the [Lazysodium for Java](https://github.com/terl/lazysodium-java) project for more details on **contributions** and **documentation**.

 ## Notes
-* Lazysodium for Android is just [Lazysodium for Java](https://github.com/terl/lazysodium-java) but instead of native libraries built for MacOS, Windows and Linux, Lazysodium for Android has native libraries built for Android in the `app/src/main/libs` folder.
+Lazysodium for Android is just [Lazysodium for Java](https://github.com/terl/lazysodium-java) but instead of native libraries built for MacOS, Windows and Linux, Lazysodium for Android has native libraries built for Android in the `app/src/main/libs` folder.

-* You need to remember that instead of JNA for Java you need JNA for Android.
+You need to remember that instead of JNA for Java you need JNA for Android.
 I.e. `implementation 'net.java.dev.jna:jna:JNA_VERSION_NUMBER@aar'`, otherwise the SecurityManager would complain if you performed a `Native.loadLibrary`.

-* You can provide a path to your own `libsodium.so` using `Sodium.loadAndroid(path)`.
+You can provide a path to your own `libsodium.so` using `Sodium.loadAndroid(path)`.

-## Where can I find more information?
-As Lazysodium for Android is just [Lazysodium for Java](https://github.com/terl/lazysodium-java) but packaged for Android, please refer to the [Lazysodium for Java](https://github.com/terl/lazysodium-java) project for more details on **contributions** and **documentation**.

 <br/>
 <br />